Month: January 2018

 Preparing for Healthcare Technology Advancements

-With all of the technological innovation that will be impacting the healthcare industry, it’s more apparent than ever the need for a robust and secure infrastructure to power the systems that are improving patient care and protecting their information.
+With all of the technological innovation that will be impacting the healthcare industry, it’s more apparent than ever the need for a robust and secure infrastructure to power the systems that improve patient care and protect their information.

-INAP provides affordable, dependable and scalable infrastructure solutions to meet the growing performance demands placed on life sciences and healthcare technology companies.
+HorizonIQ provides affordable, dependable, and scalable infrastructure solutions to meet the growing performance demands placed on life sciences and healthcare technology companies.
 Whether your business needs additional storage options to stay ahead of an influx of data or services that ensure your company remains HIPAA-compliant, our experts have the solution to your infrastructure needs.

-Contact us today to learn how your environment will benefit from INAP’s dedicated healthcare technology solutions.
+Contact us today to learn how your environment will benefit from HorizonIQ’s dedicated healthcare technology solutions.

 Explore HorizonIQ